Rep. Marjorie Taylor Greene - September 12th, Hour 2

 And we ought to reject wholeheartedly any effort at a continuing resolution of the Biden government and Jack Smith.

-So let me ask you what what the strategy ought to be, but we've got to also look at the reality of what you're dealing with.
+So let me ask you what the strategy ought to be, but we've got to also look at the reality of what you're dealing with.

-Yeah, and and part of our leadership.
+Yeah, and part of our leadership.

-Okay, so my question to you is if you can't get enough Republicans to vote for the budget and stand firm on a strategy that, for example, which was one that I would agree with and push.
+Okay, so my question to you is, if you can't get enough Republicans to vote for the budget and stand firm on a strategy that, for example, which was one that I would agree with and push, and that is to force government to rein in their reckless spending.

 And I agree with you on the budgets.

-I don't think that's really enough time unless they've really have done the legwork leading up to this, and I'm not sure they have.
+I don't think that's really enough time unless they've really done the legwork leading up to this, and I'm not sure they have.

-Who's so t here's but here's my specific question.
+So here's, but here's my specific question.

 How do you navigate a caucus that has all these disparate groups?